How old does my dog have to be?

 Do you offer discounts?

 Yes, daycare discounts are available through our monthly memberships.
 The more your dog attends daycare, the steeper the discount.
-Same is true for boarding rates, the longer your dog stays with us, the lower the daily rate.

 How does your monthly membership work?